Tyrell-Adams/Tyrell-Adams.github.io/pages/about-me.md

   bio: |
     I’m currently a junior studying Cybersecurity Intelligence Management at Morgan State University in Baltimore, Maryland.
 I expect to graduate in 2027.

-    My work explores the intersection of hardware and intelligence—how wearable devices and embedded systems can help people better understand their health and environment.
+    My work explores the development of meta-learning-based proactive defence systems in order to predict unforeseen adversarial attacks.

-    When I’m not working on research, I enjoy mentoring younger students, playing jazz trumpet, and tinkering with Raspberry Pi projects in my free time.
+    When I’m not working on research, I enjoy working out, playing basketball, gaming during my free time, and I like to partake in community service.

   hobbies:
-    - icon: 🎺
+    - icon:
-      title: Playing Guitar
+      title: Basketball
-      description: I’ve been playing trumpet since middle school and love improvising to Coltrane and Miles Davis tracks.
+      description: I’ve been playing for the majority of my life and it's one of my main passions.
-    - icon: 🤖
+    - icon:
-      title: Raspberry Pi Projects
+      title: Working out
-      description: I enjoy building mini smart devices—like home sensors and wearables—using Raspberry Pi.
+      description: I enjoy working on myself physically and mentally.
-    - icon: 🕹️
+    - icon:
-      title: Retro Gaming
+      title: Gaming
-      description: I love modding old consoles and diving into pixel art games on emulators.
+      description: I Like to play a variety of games when im free.

   gallery:
     - image: /assets/images/me-guitar.png